Scandalous EPA Chief Scott Pruitt Finally Resigns

 The very abundance of Pruitt scandals makes you wonder what he could have done that finally forced his resignation — assuming it was forced, and that he isn’t about to announce some even more powerful or lucrative gig (just yesterday, Jonathan Chait quite credibly suggested that Pruitt’s strange longevity might be attributable to his availability as a replacement for Attorney General Jeff Sessions, since Pruitt would not have to be Senate-confirmed under the Federal Vacancies Reform Act).

-Pruitt’s resignation letter that Trump accepted did not acknowledge any wrong-doing (perhaps on advice of legal counsel), but instead attributed the step to “the unrelenting attacks on me personally [and] my family,” before ending on a characteristic if (to non-evangelical ears) note:
+Pruitt’s resignation letter that Trump accepted did not acknowledge any wrongdoing (perhaps on advice of legal counsel), but instead attributed the step to “the unrelenting attacks on me personally [and] my family,” before ending on a characteristic (to Evangelical ears) note:

 I believe you are serving as President today because of God’s providence.
 I believe that same providence brought me into your service.

-Considering that his issues would have probably forced him out much, much earlier under most if not all of the first 44 presidents, that sentiment is understandable.
+Considering that his issues would have probably forced him out much, much earlier under most, if not all, of the first 44 presidents, that sentiment is understandable.

 The one thing of which we can be sure is that Trump was not troubled by the ongoing scandal of Pruitt’s ideological devotion to the interests of the fossil-fuel industry at the expense of EPA’s core mission.
 His designated successor Andrew Wheeler is a former coal lobbyist and aide to Senator James Inhofe of Oklahoma, perhaps the most prominent and hammer-headed climate-change denier in Congress.